archivesspace/tech-docs/ASTRO/src/content/docs/administration/upgrading.md

 ---
-title: Upgrading to a new release of ArchivesSpace
+title: Upgrading to a new release
 ---

 - **[Special considerations when upgrading to v1.1.0](./UPGRADING_1.1.0.md)**